mirorac/shorturl-checker/README.md

 ## todo

-add how to microdata: how to check if url is safe? https://developers.google.com/search/docs/appearance/structured-data/how-to#how-to
+- add how to microdata: how to check if url is safe? https://developers.google.com/search/docs/appearance/structured-data/how-to#how-to

+- implement mywot.com api: `https://www.mywot.com/api/safetyCheck?url={url}` and parse info from their scorecard: `https://www.mywot.com/scorecard/behance.net` wher we can get labels (such as adult content). provide link so a user can chack deailed scorecard on mywot.com